chadw/lazeqemueditor/README.md

 php artisan migrate
 php artisan db:seed
 ```
+After the seed runs your admin user credentials will be shown.
+Make sure to copy/paste somewhere safe.

 ### To set this up in production
 Copy over your lazeqemueditor db and run the following command on your production server